Jewish community of Fes: Language

 The Jewish community of Fes, prior to the departure of most of the city's Jewish residents in the second half of the 20th century, spoke Arabic in a Fessi dialect similar to Muslim inhabitants of city.
 (Note: There are competing theories about the historical roots of Moroccan Jewish dialects of Arabic.
 Some scholars argue that they were strongly influenced by Andalusi Arabic dialects (which were similar to North African dialects) brought by Jewish refugees from Spain after 1492, while other scholars argue that these same refugees mostly spoke Judeo-Spanish when they arrived and eventually adopted existing Arabic dialects in the cities.)

 Mellah

-The Mellah was home to Bildiyīn (بلديين) or Toshavim (תושבים, "residents") as well as Rūmiyīn (روميين) or Megorashim (מגורשים "expelled"), Sephardic Jewish refugees from Iberia who were expelled from Spain.
+The Mellah was home to Bildiyīn (بلديين), also known as Toshavim (תושבים, "residents"), as well as Rūmiyīn (روميين), or Megorashim (מגורשים 'expelled'), Sephardic Jewish refugees from Iberia who were expelled from Spain.

 Society

 The Jewish community of Fes had various communal institutions: the synagogue, the beth din, the cemeteries, as well as charitable and educational institutions.
-Among the functionaries of Jewish community of Fes were the nagid, the respector, the communal council, the rabbis, the judges (dayyanim), and the scribes (sofrim).
+Before the establishment of the French protectorate in Morocco, the Jewish community of Fes had a Shaykh al-Yahud (شيخ اليهود 'sheikh of the Jews', known in Hebrew as the nagid נגיד), a Jewish community leader who would act as a liaison between Jewish community and Muslim authorities.
+Among the functionaries of the Jewish community of Fes there were also the respector, the communal council, the rabbis, the judges (dayyanim), and the scribes (sofrim).
 Fessi Jews were also employed in the metals industry, textiles, leathercrafts, and other crafts and services.
 Fessi Jews were also active in local and international commerce, with the city's Sephardic population especially involved in trade with Iberia.

+Notable families

+Especially from the 15th century on, rabbis from venerated families interpreted the halakha, or Jewish rabbinical law, for the community in Fes.
+Among the notable families that flourished in Fes were: